TadiT7/treble_experimentations_wiki/Xiaomi-Mi-8-SE.md

 This guide should also apply to any other recent Xiaomi phone with fastboot support.

 This is an A-only device without Xiaomi's newly introduced anti-rowback (downgrade) mechanism.
 Originally shipped with Android 8.0 in June 2018.
 Supports dual-SIM VoLTE on stock firmware with Snapdragon SDM 710 SoC. available in 4/64, 6/64, 6/128.
+GSI images relies on the stock vendor partition to work properly.
+So stick to the GSI image with the same Android version as the MIUI.
+At this moment, May 2019, Xiaomi has released pie based firmware for this device.
+In the future, if you want to upgrade the system of your phone, the whole procedure described on this page will need to be performed again to avoid problems.
+(And search for the TWRP works with future release, in case the one on this page is outdated)
 Before you do anything, please BACK UP YOUR FILES!!!

 ### Required files